Guidelines for commenting

 1. Be nice.
 If you wouldn’t say it to someone’s face, don’t say it here.

 2. Be respectful.
 It’s okay to criticize ideas and opinions, but it’s not okay to criticize the people who shared them.
-Don’t attack other commenters (that includes harping on spelling or grammatical mistakes — just let it go).
+Stick to what you think about the issues, not what you think about other commenters (that includes harping on spelling or grammatical mistakes — just let it go).
 Comments intended mainly to inflame will be deleted.
 Offensive language won’t be tolerated.

 5. Be truthful.
 This is not a place for rumor.

 6. Be safe.
 Be careful about what personal information you share on this blog — this is the Internet after all.
-Do not share personal information about others in your comments.
+Do not share personal information about others in your comments, including addresses and phone numbers.

 Comments on this blog are moderated, meaning I read each one before it’s published.
 I reserve the right to delete or edit any comment I believe doesn’t meet the spirit of these guidelines.
 I delete all spam.